miloszfalinski/laser-mode-mac/README.md

 * **Focus Mode**  -  everything in Laser, but does not toggle Desktop icons or WiFi.
 Good for working with files or doing research.

 ## How?

-For installation & usage instructions read the Medium post:
+**Download ZIP archive of this repository.** For installation & usage instructions read the Medium post: